runnerdave/katas/src/main/java/net/runnerdave/algorithms/sedgwick/wayne/ch_1_fundamentals/ch_1_1_basic/programming/model/README.md

     a[i] = a[a[i]];
     for (int i = 0; i < 10; i++)
     System.out.println(i);
+my solution: 10 (wrong, prints 0 to 9 one digit per line)
 ## 1.1.13
 Write a code fragment to print the transposition (rows and columns changed) of a two-dimensional array with M rows and N columns.